PGV-devs/PracticasPGV/README.md

 ***

 1. To execute the project, download it and store it in the desired path.
-2. Navigate to the specified path and run the file "TheLastShelter.uproject".
+2. Navigate to the specified path and run the "TheLastShelter.uproject" file.
 3. Click on "Play" to start the game.

 ## Objetivos conseguidos / Goals achieved